 The -i or --in-place option instructs jsonlint to rewrite the file with new formatting.
 By default, jsonlint uses 4 spaces as indentation, but you can change it with the -t or --indent option.

 To make sure your package.json is automatically reformatted and not relying on the developer to do it, you can add reformatting as part of your build process.

 Let's assume you're using package.json"scripts" to define the build commands of your project.
 First, you'd add the dependency on jsonlint to your project.

 Then, you'd chain running jsonlint as part of your build commands using the &&-operator.
 Note that when installed as a dependency, the jsonlint binary is available in path in package.json scripts.

-Learn how to turn the vision in your head into working program.
-Get Mini Email Course on asynchronicity and two chapters from Finish Your Node App book.
+Learn the right mental model for Node apps.
+Get free email course and two chapters from Finish Your Node App book.